 That was the last response I got from her the rest of the evening.
 I started to walk home, walking in the middle of the tracks until I came to the road.
 Half way to the road a sound caught my attention.
 Amidst my thoughts I hadn't realized that a train was on it's way over the bridge and was now sounding it's whistle at me to move out of the way.
 I spun around to face it and my eyes widened like a rabbit looking into headlights.
 At the speed it was going there was no way it would be able to stop in time.
 I tried to jump out of the way but something held me in place.
 I felt like someone was holding me back.
 At the last second I broke free and flew to one side of the tracks, just missing the train.
 It passed me without stopping and it took a few minutes to regain my senses.
 I scrambled to my feet, heading in the direction of my house.

 "Keira, you're late."
-My mother complained as I walked through the front door.
+My mother complained as I walked through

 "Sorry mom."
 I started up the stairs but she stopped me.